MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 The Q# language doesn’t specify whether qubits are logical or physical.
 This can be decided by the runtime when the algorithm is executed.
 Similarly, the mapping from a qubit variable in a program to an actual logical or physical qubit is decided by the runtime, and that mapping may be deferred until after the topology and other details of the target device is known.
 The runtime is responsible for determining a mapping that allows the algorithm to execute, including any qubit state transfer and remapping required during execution.

-You can use Q# as standalone, in notebooks, and at the command-line or use a host language such as Python or C#.
+You can use Q# as standalone, in notebooks, and at the command line or use a host language such as Python or C#.

 ## What is a quantum program?